 Credit card debt is one of the most common forms unsecured debts to be

-bankruptcy.
+discharged in bankruptcy.
 If you used your card recently for large purchases it is possible they

 may be reviewed to make sure they can be successfully discharged.
 This